| Out of the

 can take classes with students from other cultures,” McAdoo

+said.
 “International students help the American students get

 beyond the myopic vision that they sometimes have, the idea